bmartin042503/catflower/README.md

 <h1>catflower</h1>
 </div>

 catflower is a **free, open-source, 100% peer-to-peer based social network**.
-It relies on its users to store and forward information with no servers at all and the full functionality of social platforms.
+It relies on its users to store and forward information with no servers at all and with the full functionality of social platforms.

 <a href="https://www.catflower.hu" target="_blank">Website</a>

+## Releases

+v0.1.0-alpha: This release is under development

+## License

-It is currently under development.
+This project is licensed under the [GPL-3.0 license](./LICENSE)